owntone/owntone-server/docs/advanced/outputs-alsa.md

 * No sound during playback - valid mixer/verified by aplay

     Check that the mixer is not muted or volume set to 0.
 Using the value of `mixer` as per server config and unmute or set volume to max.
 Assume the device is card 1 and `mixer = Analogue`:

-    ```
+    ```shell
     amixer -c 1 set Analogue unmute  ## some mixers can not be muted resulting in "invalid command"
     amixer -c 1 set Analogue 100%
     ```

     An example of a device with volume turned all the way down - notice the `Playback` values are `0`[0%]`:

-    ```
+    ```shell
     Simple mixer control 'Analogue',0
     Capabilities: pvolume
     Playback channels: Front Left - Front Right